James6895/hello-world/README.md

 After my studies in this course, I look forward to:

 - Build a website for my Sister growing business in Canada.
--Build a website for my Aunty bookshop back in Cameroon, Africa
+-Build a website for my Aunty bookshop back in Cameroon, Africa.
 - Build a website for my present company in Canada and make it very interactive to enable online payment can be done by customers.